+S Surface

-Subsea Technip Energies Surface Technologies (1) Total
+Techni ip Energies Tech nologies (1) Total

-December 31, 2019 \$ 2,866.8 \$ 2,423.6 \$ 364.2 \$ 5,654.6

-Transfers (21.2) 46.1 (24.9) -

-Impairment (2,800.2) - (197.5) (2,997.7)

-Translation (45.4) 42.8 0.4 (2.2)

-December 31, 2020 2,512.5 142.2 2,654.7
+December 31, 2020 \$ 2,512.5 \$ 142.2 \$ 2,654.7

-Spin-off of Technip Energies - (2,512.5) - (2,512.5)
+Spin-off of Technip Energies (2,512.5) (2,512.5)

-Translation (1.3) (1.3)
+Net foreign exchange differences (2) (1.3) (1.3)

+December 31, 2021 140.9 140.9

-December 31, 2021 \$ \$ - \$ 140.9 \$ 140.9
+December 31, 2022 \$ \$ 140.9 \$ 140.9

-(1) Surface Technologies includes Surface Americas and Surface International operating segments.
-While the CODM receives separate reports for each of the Surface region, the Surface Americas and Surface International operating segments have been aggregated into one reportable segment Surface Technologies as they have similar characteristics.
+(1) Surface Technologies includes Surface West and Surface East operating segments.
+While the CODM receives separate reports for each of the Surface region, the Surface West and Surface East operating segments have been aggregated into one reportable segment Surface Technologies as they have similar characteristics.
+The entire goodwill balance relates to our Surface East operating segment.
+(2) Goodwill is partially denominated in Euro.

 Goodwill was tested for impairment utilizing the methodology in accordance with the accounting policy in Note 1.

-The valuation of GCGUs for the purpose of the goodwill impairment test, the recoverable amount of the GCGUs was primarily determined by estimating value in use.
+The valuation of GCGUs for the purpose of the goodwill impairment test was primarily determined by estimating value in use.
 The income approach estimates the value in use by discounting each GCGU's estimated future cash flows using a weighted-average cost of capital that reflects current market conditions and the risk profile of the GCGU.
 To calculate the future cash flows, TechnipFMC used estimates of economic and market assumptions, including growth rates in revenues, costs, estimates of future expected changes in operating margins, tax rates and cash expenditures.
 The future revenues are adjusted to match changes in TechnipFMC's business strategy and management's judgmental assessments as discussed in Note 1.